cytronn/3dcss_radioplayer/readme.md

 You can turn the radio on and off, change the channels, and make the radio spin.
 All at once.

-DIFFICULTIES :

-The buttons could have been done better, but I lacked time and messed with the positionning.
-Though, the circular 3D was well done for the top corner of the receiver, even if I first thought it would be the most difficult thing to do.

-I had a hard time managin all the glitches, but things got better once I dispatched some "preserve-3d"

 RESSOURCES :